duggaraju/MediaMigrate/README.md

 ## Open Issues

 * Support to migrate AMS transforms to AWS Elemental Media Convert Job Specification.
-* Support to convert AMS transforms to GCS Trancsode API Job templates.
+* Support to convert AMS transforms to GCS Transcode API Job templates.
 * Support to migrate AMS Keys to AWS KMS or GCP Secret Manager.

 # How to Run